-Capital expenditures were \$29 million and \$26 million lower in the second quarter of 2019 and year-to-date 2019, respectively, primarily due to lower volume and timing of capital investment work.
+Capital expenditures were \$18 million higher in the third quarter of 2019 and \$8 million lower year-to-date 2019, primarily due to changes in volume and timing of capital investment work.

 LIQUIDITY AND FINANCING STRATEGY

 Short-term liquidity is provided through FFO, Hydro One's commercial paper program, and the Company's consolidated bank credit facilities.
 Under the commercial paper program, Hydro One is authorized to issue up to \$2.3 billion in short-term notes with a term to maturity of up to 365 days.
 On March 25, 2019, the maximum number of short-term notes authorized for issuance was increased from \$1.5 billion to \$2.3 billion.